stoic-doc/Community/README.md

 # Questions & Answers

-This workbook captures all questions and answers about the STOIC product.
+This workbook captures all [Questions & Answers](https://github.com/stoic-doc/Answers.stoic/discussions) about the STOIC product.